 Is remote work the way of the future?
 According to guest speakers at the recent Inbound 2018 conference in Boston, building a remote team is a recipe for company growth and success.

-However, senior leadership often struggle with the real-world implications of building a remote team.
+However, senior leadership often struggles with the real-world implications of building a remote team.
 How do you know your employees are working?
 Are there ways you can help them feel connected, even though they are miles apart?

 These are the questions managers face when developing a remotely distributed team.